ikmich/defapi/README.md

 defapi init
 ```

-Run this to create the defapi config file and the defapi working dirs. `defapi-config.js` will be generated in the
+Run this to create the defapi config file. `defapi-config.js` will be generated in the project root.
-project root.

 ### 2. Configure your express app to use defapi router and middleware